madglory/device_cloud/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Development

+You can get a pry console by using the `:console` Rake task

+    $ rake console

+You can also optionally pass your Device Cloud username and password like so

+    $ IDIGI_USERNAME=youruser IDIGI_PASSWORD=yourpass rake console